denten-books/plain-text/plain-text.md

 separated by an empty space, where a line was any string of characters and blank spaces separated by a carriage return, and a paragraph, any text separated by two carriage returns.
-It was possible therefore to perform operations like "underline this word," and "delete this paragraph [@wang1975]."
+It was possible therefore to perform operations like "underline this word," and "delete this paragraph [wang 1975??]."
 Transformations performed on one magnetic reel would be incorporated into a sequential string of encoded characters on another.